LiveSqrd/docs/validation.md

 * model (object to validate against)
 * error (false or a string)
 * originalModel (the unmodified model)
+* errors (object of errors fill up with array for each key with error stop:false)
+* result ( object with just keys you set in schema strict:true)

 Schema Types: (all lowercase)
 ---